MarketingforPlumbingCompanies

 A branded lead and revenue dashboard

-Every account gets a branded dashboard showing every lead by source, every call recording, every form submission, after-hours catch rate by channel, and — for clients on Jobber — every booked job's revenue tied back to the ad that brought it in.
+Every account gets a branded dashboard showing every lead by source, every call recording, every form submission, after-hours catch rate by channel, and — for clients on a connected field-service CRM — every booked job's revenue tied back to the ad that brought it in.

-We're a Jobber partner.
-When you run dispatch in Jobber, our reporting connects every booked job's revenue back to the ad that brought you that customer.
-Clients new to Jobber get a discount through our partnership.
-For shops on ServiceTitan, Housecall Pro, or other field-service CRMs, we work with what you have — depth varies but we'll tie what we can.
+We're a Jobber partner, so tracking is tightest there — when you run dispatch in Jobber, our reporting connects every booked job's revenue back to the ad that brought you that customer, and clients new to Jobber get a discount through our partnership.
+For shops on ServiceTitan, Housecall Pro, or another field-service CRM, we work with what you have and tie back what the integration allows.
+The point either way is closed-loop: not just how many leads came in, but which ones turned into paid work.

 Catching after-hours calls is part of the job